semalis/semalis/README.md

 ## I'm a Full-Stack developer

 - 🔭 I’m currently working on App Project "Trader Assistant".
 More than 500k downloads in the Play Market.
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning Flutter (Cross Platform Development for Android and iOS).
+- 🥀 I'm interested Machine Learning and time series forecasting.

 ### Languages and Tools: